DaoyuanLi2816/Molecule-Generator/README.md

 - Generates over 100,000 synthetic SMILES strings.
 - Only A and B repeat units are included.
-- No molecule contains more than six consecutive H repeat units.
+- No molecule contains more than six consecutive A repeat units.
 - All molecules in the dataset are saturated and contain no rings.

 ## Installation